aistrate/TypingPractice/Readme.md

 * Ctrl-X: Open 'Settings' dialog
 * Ctrl-F: Open 'Font Properties' dialog

-These actions can also be accessed from the context menu (right-click on the text area of the window).
+These actions can also be accessed from the context menu (right-click on text area of the window).